-Why can Bonfire Night be distressing for an older person?
+Why can bonfire night and fireworks be distressing for an older person?

 There are a number of reasons.
 The loud bangs and flashes of firework displays, and the smell of smoke can take those who served in the armed forces back to frightening times.
-Sometimes, even the happy shouts of people celebrating Bonfire Night could be misinterpreted and cause confusion or panic.
+Sometimes, even the happy shouts of people celebrating bonfire night may be misinterpreted as something bad and cause confusion or panic.